 - Incorrect System Time

-The event summary on managed computers is displayed on the Remote Management widget on the Home (dashboard) page.
+A summary of monitored computers is displayed on the Remote Management widget on the Home (dashboard) page.

-Depending on the severity of a reported event, the following computers with the installed RMM Agent instances are available:
+Depending on the severity of a reported event, the following states of computers with the installed RMM Agent instances are available:

 - Healthy.
-This state means that the computer is online and no monitored problems or warnings are found
+This state displays that the computer is online and no monitored problems or warnings are found

 - Offline.
 This state means that a computer is not available for Remote Management.
-The computer can be turned off or a proper RMM Agent version is not installed on it.
-This information appears on the Remote Management widget on the Home (dashboard) page and is displayed in the grid on the RMM > Remote Management for the affected computer.
+The computer can be turned off or an RMM Agent version is not installed on it

-The following pre-defined thresholds are used as triggers to create and then report an event:
+The following thresholds are used as triggers to create and then report an event:

 |CPU Usage||CPU usage for 5 minutes < 70%||CPU usage for 5 minutes > 70%||CPU usage for 5 minutes > 90%|